 What’s more, due to Spokane’s current undiscovered ski-hub status, there’s no need to worry about crowded airports or expensive accommodations.
 When you compare the numbers to better known ski destinations such as Salt Lake City, Utah (which has a population over 1 million) and Denver, Colorado (with over 3 million,) the math becomes easy.
 Spokane, with a population of just over half a million people, offers more ski acreage with less folks waiting for the lifts.
 A perfect equation for pure shred perfection.

 Getting to the Spokane Snow Circuit on the International Selkirk Loop is easy.
-Choose from one of the eleven direct flights arriving into Spokane from Denver, Seattle, Portland, Oakland, Salt Lake City, Chicago, Minneapolis, Phoenix, LA, Las Vegas, Anchorage, Portland (OR) and Seattle.
+Choose from one of the 17 direct flights arriving into Spokane including Denver, Seattle, Portland, Oakland, Salt Lake City, Dallas-Ft Worth (beginning Nov 20, 2020), Atlanta, San Jose, San Francisco, Minneapolis, Phoenix, LAX, Las Vegas, and San Diego.
 Without any mountain passes in your way, you can access any of the region’s resorts easily by rental car or through prearranged transfers.

 The Spokane Snow Circuit on the International Selkirk Loop - easy, uncrowded and undiscovered - the perfect equation for winter.

 Want more details?
 Contact our Marketing Manager, Dig Chrismer - firstname.lastname@example.org